Laravel-Backpack/docs/6.x/getting-started-crud-operations.md

 Developers coming from other CRUD systems will be looking for callbacks to run ```before_insert```, ```before_update```, ```after_insert```, ```after_update```. **There are no callbacks in Backpack**.

 Remember that Backpack is using Eloquent models.
-That means you can do X when Y is happening, by using the [Laravel Eloquent model events](https://laravel.com/docs/10.x/eloquent#events).
-For example, in your CrudController you can do:
+That means you can do X when Y is happening, by using the [model events](https://laravel.com/docs/10.x/eloquent#events).
+For example, in your MonsterCrudController you can do:

 ```php
 public function setup() {